proiel/proiel-treebank/README.md

 Please cite as

-> Haug, Dag Trygve Truslew and Marius Jøhndal.
+> Dag T. T. Haug and Marius L. Jøhndal.
 2008.
-'Creating a Parallel
-> Treebank of the Old Indo-European Bible Translations'.
-In Khalid Choukri
-> (ed.).
-Proceedings of the Second Workshop on Language Technology for
-> Cultural Heritage Data (LaTeCH 2008).
+'Creating a Parallel Treebank of the Old Indo-European Bible Translations'.
+In Caroline Sporleder and Kiril Ribarov (eds.).
+Proceedings of the Second Workshop on Language Technology for Cultural Heritage Data (LaTeCH 2008) (2008), pp. 27-34.

 Releases of the PROIEL Treebank are hosted on [Github](https://github.com/proiel/proiel-treebank).